csvsoundsystem/federal-treasury-api/readme.md

 date.

 ### Monitoring
-If you prefix a command with `./monitor.sh` and the command fails, the output of the command will be sent wherever you specify.
-In order to use this, you need to create a `~/.smtpcli.conf`.
+We use emails for monitoring.
+In order to use them or to run the email tests (`test_email.py`), you need to set the email credentials.

+    . credentials.sh

+This file is not in the repository, but you can see an example in `credentials.sh.example`.

 ## Tables
 There are eight tables.